Jayasurya-Vardhan/EcoSizer/README.md

 ## Download Tool

 If you don't have a programming background, no worries!
 We've prepared a user-friendly version of EcoSizer for you.
-Simply click the link below to download the tool, which includes an executable file:
+Simply click the link below and download the file EcoSizer.zip:

 [Click here to download EcoSizer](https://github.com/Jayasurya-Vardhan/EcoSizer/releases)

 **Note:**

-- Before using the application, make sure to read the [EcoSizer_User_Guide.pdf](https://github.com/Jayasurya-Vardhan/EcoSizer/blob/main/EcoSizer_User_Guide.pdf) for clear instructions on how to operate the tools effectively.
+- Before using the application, make sure to read the [EcoSizer_User_Guide](https://github.com/Jayasurya-Vardhan/EcoSizer/blob/main/EcoSizer_User_Guide.pdf) for clear instructions on how to operate the tools effectively.
 - The application will be updated and released as a new version when a major new feature is introduced that enhances functionality or user experience.

 ## Environment and Dependencies